halbux/sparselizard-users/README.md

 # sparselizard-users
 Open area for user contributions.
-We thank you for your kind contribution.
+We thank you for your help.

 This is the place to provide your sparselizard example code or any other contribution of interest to the community.